Pureblueessentialsorg/pureblueessentials.com.au/content/resources/index.md

 As a surface cleaner to kill germs (2% dilution in water)

 As a gargle for sore throat, or to kill oral bacteria (add **1** **drop** to 1 teaspoon of salt, add some water and stir well.
-Gargle for at least 1 minute.
+Swish around mouth and gargle for 1 minute.

-As a deodorant (add to a wax-based or lotion-based cream for an amazing natural deodorant
+As a deodorant (2% dilution in a wax-based or lotion-based cream for an amazing natural deodorant

 As a mould deterrent on boat, tent, trailer and gazebo canvas

-Make a homemade wound care salve (add 1-2% to a standard lotion and apply to wounds for faster healing
+Make a homemade wound care salve (1-2% dilution in a basic lotion and apply to wounds for faster healing

 To heal nail fungus (1-2% dilution in coconut oil and applied with a cotton swab twice a day.
 Continue to use for 2 weeks after fungus has disappeared.